-The leaving cert orals run between 13-24 April which means now's the time to make sure you're well prepared.
+The Leaving Cert orals are held in April which means now's the time to make sure you're well prepared.
+Here are some tips to help you out:

 This part of the exam last about 4 minutes.
 The best preparation you can do is to practice speaking German as much as possible.
 Practice with your friends, speak German in the shower or even record yourself on your phone.
 A good challenge can be to pick a theme, time yourself and see can you speak aloud for 1 minute on that theme.